ahmedesam2333/Blog-App/README.md

 <br/>

 > A backend system for a blog platform where users can register, log in, manage their profiles, and create & manage their blog posts.
-> Built with MySQL2 for raw SQL queries (auth & user modules) and Sequelize ORM (user model layer) — both used actively in the project.
+> Built with MySQL2 for raw SQL queries and Sequelize ORM - both used in the project.

 </div>